 Interstitial cystitis is a common condition that can affect people of all ages.
 However, twice as many women have it compared to men, so they’re more familiar with the bladder pain and urinary frequency.
 The doctors at UroGyn Specialists of Florida diagnose and treat interstitial cystitis at our office locations in Orlando, Lake Mary, and Kissimmee, Florida.
 If you experience bladder or pelvic pain, schedule an appointment so we can help you find symptom relief.

 Interstitial cystitis is also known as painful bladder syndrome, which gives a vivid image of the chronic condition.
 It causes urinary symptoms that range from mild bladder discomfort and pressure to intense pain, often coupled with urinary frequency and urgency.
 You may have just a few of the symptoms, or all of them, to varying degrees.

-Severe cases of interstitial cystitis take a toll on quality of life, when women can’t leave home or exercise due to pain and constantly needing to use the bathroom.
+Severe cases of interstitial cystitis take a toll on the quality of life when women can’t leave home or exercise due to pain and constantly needing to use the bathroom.
 For many, having sex is painful, so it affects the quality of their relationships.